jcwolfaws/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

 Using an incompatible OpenSSL version can lead to runtime crashes or networking failures in your game.

+## Finding Your OpenSSL Version

+If you need to verify the exact OpenSSL version used by your Unreal Engine installation:

+1. Navigate to your Unreal Engine installation directory
+2. Look in the `Engine/Source/ThirdParty/OpenSSL` directory
+3. The OpenSSL version is encoded in the folder name:
+   - For example, a folder named `OpenSSL_1_1_1n` indicates OpenSSL version 1.1.1n for UE 5.2.0
+   - The format is generally `OpenSSL_X_Y_Z[letter]` where X.Y.Z[letter] is the OpenSSL version

+Select the corresponding version when prompted by the build script to ensure compatibility.

 # Building the SDK

 **Open** the AWS Management Console, and make sure your region is N.Virginia for this example.
 Then launch AWS CloudShell: